Nourish Your Mind: The Powerful Link Between Nutrition and Mental Health - An Indian Perspective

 What Does a Balanced Indian Meal Look Like?

-A balanced Indian meal, much like any balanced diet, should incorporate a variety of food groups to ensure you receive all the necessary nutrients for both physical and mental well-being.
+A balanced Indian meal, like any balanced diet, should incorporate various food groups to ensure you receive the necessary nutrients for both physical and mental well-being.
 Here’s a general guideline for what a balanced Indian thali or meal could include:

-• Whole Grains: These are your primary source of energy and fiber.
-Examples include whole wheat roti or chapati, brown rice, jowar roti, bajra roti, or even a small portion of white rice.
+Whole Grains: These are your primary source of energy and fiber.
+Examples include whole wheat roti or chapati, brown rice, jowar roti, bajra roti, or a small portion of white rice.

-• Protein Source: Besides lentils and legumes, you can include other sources of protein like paneer (Indian cheese), yogurt (dahi), eggs, fish, or poultry, depending on your dietary preferences.
+Protein Source: Besides lentils and legumes, you can include other sources of protein such as paneer (Indian cheese), yogurt (dahi), eggs, fish, or poultry, depending on your dietary preferences.

 The proportions of these food groups can vary based on individual needs, activity levels, and dietary requirements.
 The key is to have a diverse range of foods in each meal to ensure a balanced intake of macronutrients (carbohydrates, proteins, fats) and micronutrients (vitamins and minerals) that support both physical and mental health.